-You must give your residence at least one months’ notice by sending them a letter called a “lettre de dédite” (see example).
+You must give your residence or your family at least one months’ notice by sending them a letter called a “lettre de dédite” (see example).
 This letter must be sent by registered mail (lettre recommandée) and signed for on delivery (avec accusé de réception).

 The Caisse d’Allocations Familiales (67 boulevard Vivier Merle 69003 Lyon) is a French government body which provides rent assistance for students.
 The CAF has an online service allowing you to complete your application on their website: www.caf.fr

 Personalised Rent Assistance (APL): All European students are eligible for this.
 For non-European students, you must have “carte de séjour à solliciter dès l’arrivée” written on your visa.
 If your visa says "dispense temporaire de carte de séjour", you cannot ask for a carte de séjour and cannot receive rent assistance.

 You must apply for rent assistance within two months of your arrival in France.